The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Divorce: Divorce is a complex and emotionally charged legal process that marks the end of a marital union.
 The laws provide various grounds on which a Hindu marriage can be dissolved through divorce.

-• Some of the key grounds include:
+• Some of the Key Grounds Include

 • Adultery: If a spouse engages in sexual relations outside of marriage.